Die4Ever/deus-ex-randomizer/src/notes/patch v3.6.md

 - NG+ crates subtract unspent skill points and credits instead of silently taking them away in NG+
   - (instead of NG+ silently taking away unspent skill points from the player, now it tries to remove them from the WW crate first)
 - Fewer datacubes in Area51 Entrance and Page (#1244 and #1245)
-- NG+ and `DXRReduceItems` respect 0% for WW Hardcore medkits/medbots
 - Hong Kong main quest bingo goals aren't given for early starts
 - Bingo goals for buying from The Merchant and Le Merchant
 - The `ChangeClothes` bingo goal is never as failed when clothes looting is enabled